GuiBo79/CarND-LaneLines-P1/writeup_template.md

-# **Finding Lane Lines on the Road**
+# **Term 1 - Self Driving Car Engineer Program - UDACITY- Finding Lane Lines on the Road**

-## Writeup Template
+## REPORT

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.
+### This File contains the all the steps and routines used to reach the goals od this first Term.

 ---

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The mains golas  are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report